 I was born and raised on a farm along the Erie Barge Canal on the famed Niagara Frontier of western New York.
 Working the land and riding horses along the water were a springboard to a career of eclectic adventures and learning.
 To this day I tell my students, "keep an open mind, do not fear change and dare to take risks."

-I started out as a cowboy with a love of horses and cattle.
-Graduated from Morrisville State College with a degree in General Agriculture and Cattle Ranching.
-Got called up for the Korean War, dispersed the herd of beef cattle and joined the U.S. Coast Guard.
-Served four years as a Hospital Corpsman and Surgeon's Assistant.
-Assignments included law enforcement and air/sea rescue patrol in the Gulf of Mexico, a tour in the North Atlantic above the Arctic Circle reporting weather for the Air Force and charting ice bergs, followed by an assignment to the operating room at the Coast Guard Academy Hospital.
-In the summer of 1955, I was assigned the Eagle, a square rigged sailing vessel and one of the famed tall ships used to train cadets.
+I started out as a cowboy with a love of horses and cattle, and graduated from Morrisville State College with a degree in General Agriculture and Cattle Ranching.
+I got called up for the Korean War, dispersed the herd of beef cattle and joined the U.S. Coast Guard, where I served four years as a Hospital Corpsman and Surgeon's Assistant.
+My assignments included law enforcement and air/sea rescue patrol in the Gulf of Mexico, a tour in the North Atlantic above the Arctic Circle reporting weather for the Air Force and charting icebergs, followed by an assignment to the operating room at the Coast Guard Academy Hospital.
+In the summer of 1955, I was assigned to the Eagle, a square-rigged sailing vessel and one of the famed tall ships used to train cadets.
 A surgeon and I were in charge of the sick bay and we went under sail to Europe and back and then Bermuda and back.

 Nearly five decades later, we were beginning to ease the agency into retirement when I got a call from Professor Jay McKee at Champlain College asking if I'd be willing to teach Advertising for a semester to fill in for a guy who'd taken early retirement.
 That was the fall of the year 2000 and I'm still here.